softwareplanet/rails-cms-module/README.md

 In brief, you should:

-- add RailsCms gem folder to your project root path
+- add softwareplanet-cms gem folder to your project root path
 - add to your Gemfile:

 ```ruby